Faizan-9077/Netflix-Clone/README.md

 - Functional design inspired by Netflix.

 ## Current Status
-- The project is **not responsive** yet.
-Responsiveness is planned as a future enhancement.
+- The project is **not responsive** yet as it is for practice.
+Responsiveness will be added in a future enhancement.

 ## How to Run
 1. Clone this repository.